Stockman-Jr/rabbithole-publishing/README.md

   * Purpose of this landing page is to immediately inform the user what Rabbithole is all about.
 I used an animation for the logo to draw the eyes to the middle of the screen where the information is provided.

 #### About Section
-  * This section provides some more info about the company divided into two parts: what they're looking for and what they can provide for potential partners.
+  * This section provides some more info about the company divided into two parts.
 It also includes a button that can take you directly to the application page.
+  * This will let the user know what Rabbithole is looking for, and what they can provide for potential partners.

   ![About Section](assets/readme-images/about_section.png)